python/cpython/Doc/library/collections.abc.rst

    Since some set operations create new sets, the default mixin methods need a way to create new instances from an iterable.
 The class constructor is assumed to have a signature in the form ``ClassName(iterable)``.
-   That assumption is factored-out to an internal method called :meth:`_from_iterable` which calls ``cls(iterable)`` to produce a new set.
+   That assumption is factored-out to an internal classmethod method called :meth:`_from_iterable` which calls ``cls(iterable)`` to produce a new set.
-   If the :class:`Set` mixin is being used in a class with a different constructor signature, you will need to override :meth:`_from_iterable` to construct new instances from an iterable argument.
+   If the :class:`Set` mixin is being used in a class with a different constructor signature, you will need to override :meth:`_from_iterable` with a classmethod or regular method that can construct new instances from an iterable argument.

 (2)
    To override the comparisons (presumably for speed, as the